schaef2493/Six-Degrees/README.md

 You can change the name of the app from the Heroku web console

 If you wish to run the app locally, start a redis server locally, then run `foreman start` from the root directory.

+The ROS code, in production, is available at /robot.
+The UI code, in production, is available at /controller.